Your business’s future looks bright, and the cash is starting to roll in. Maybe it’s time to hire some new employees?

 1. Can I afford it?

-First, take a hard look at the realities of your business.
+First, take a hard look at the realities of your business to understand when to hire.
 What drives revenue?
 Determine the leading indicators, those predictable factors that can forecast where your business is headed.
 Analyze these to see if you can justify additional help.

 For example, if your business is tied to sales, look at numbers of proposals and bids.
 If these are higher, chances are you’ll be able to afford additional sales staff.